BruOp/personal-website/content/blog/frustum_culling/index.md

 GPU execution             | 1.5
 **Total**                 | **4.2**

-We can see that while we've added an extra step, but we've save some time while recording and submitting our command buffer.
+We can see that although we've added an extra step, we've saved some time while recording and submitting our command buffer.
 Our CPU frame time has gone up a little as a result.
 However, the GPU execution has decreased by about 4.3 ms!
 That's an almost 75% decrease in frametime.
 Additionally, if we look at GPU timeline and occupancy, we see huge gains, with the render time reduced to 2.455 ms. Below is the occupancy graph, notice how much less unused vertex shader work there is.

 ![GPU Occupancy using culling](./culled_occupancy.png)